munificent/craftinginterpreters/book/classes.md

 Yes, it could be a Boolean.
 When we get to inheritance, it will get a third value, hence the enum right now.
 We also add a corresponding field, `currentClass`.
 Its value tells us if we are currently inside a class while traversing the syntax tree.
-It starts out `NONE` which means we aren't inside a class.
+It starts out `NONE` which means we aren't in one.

-We change that before resolving the method bodies in a class declaration:
+Right before resolving the method bodies in a class declaration, that changes:

 ^code set-current-class (1 before, 2 after)

 As with `currentFunction`, we store the previous value of the field in a local variable.
 This lets us piggyback onto the JVM to keep a stack of `currentClass` values.
-That way we don't lose track of the earlier state when one class nests inside another.
+That way we don't lose track of the previous value if one class nests inside another.

-Once the methods have been resolved, we "pop" that stack by restoring the previous value:
+Once the methods have been resolved, we "pop" that stack by restoring the old
+value:

 ^code restore-current-class (3 before, 1 after)